lauslim12/provisions/README.md

 ## Manual Configurations

-Configure Google Chrome.
+Configure Google Chrome:

 - Log in to all of Google Accounts.
 - Setup Google Synchronization (Contacts, Drive, and more).

-Configure Git.
+Configure Git:

 - `git config --global user.email 'my_email'`
 - `git config --global user.name 'my_github_username'`
 - Create an access token to be used with GitHub with a certain level of access control.
 - Don't forget to use the access token when using `git push`.

+Configure Visual Studio Code:

+- Log in to Microsoft Account inside Visual Studio Code to sync all extensions and settings.

 ## Next Steps